LogtalkDotOrg/logtalk3/library/hook_flows/NOTES.md

 `hook_flows`
 ============

-The `hook_pipeline` and `hook_set` parametric objects in this library implement common scenarios of combining multiple hook objects for the expansion of source files.
+Hook objects (i.e. objects that define term- and goal-expansion rules) can be combined to define expansion *workflows*.
+While in some cases the expansions are independent and thus can be applied in any order, in other cases a specific order is required.
+The `hook_pipeline` and `hook_set` parametric objects in this library implement the two most common scenarios of combining multiple hook objects for the expansion of source files.
+These parametric hook objects can be combined to define workflows of any complexity (e.g. a pipeline where one of the steps is set with an element that is a pipeline).

 API documentation